 Over the past few years children's services have been on a journey that promotes all staff within the different areas of work within children's services to work as one service.
-As this review is drawing to a conclusion and we move to new premises in May 2017 where we shall all be together under one roof, our aspiration to have us all working together as one service will become easier and more evident.
+As we are all now working from one building apart from Hawthorn and residential staff the aim going forward is that we all begin to work and think as one service recognising where there is cross over and supporting each other to make the best decisions for our children and young people with our own resources.